Holocaust Inversion and Distortion

 The Holocaust was the state-organized murder of six million Jews by Nazi Germany and its allies (1933-1945), alongside millions of other victims.
 It is one of the best-documented events in modern history: Nazi files, trials, mass graves, photos, and survivor testimony all line up.
 (Britannica: The Holocaust; Yale Avalon: Nuremberg)

 Claims that Jews "use" the Holocaust flip the roles again, like Nazi propaganda that cast Jews as the real threat.
 Then it was "Germany must defend itself from Jews."
-Now it is "Jews manipulate you with their victimhood."
+Now it is "Jews manipulate others with their victimhood."
 The second line borrows the logic of the first.
 (USHMM: Holocaust denial and distortion)

 Words like this do not stay online only.
 Over and over, the same kinds of claims showed up before laws, riots, and violence aimed at Jews.
 Spotting the repeat pattern is one way to slow it down.